arnavzambre5555-maker/finterest-bollinger-band/README.md

 1 November 2025 – 31 December 2025

-External datasets: ❌ Not used
+External / alternative datasets: Not used

-CSV imports: ❌ Not used

-All data is fetched programmatically via FYERS.
+All data is fetched programmatically using the FYERS API.
+No CSV imports or offline datasets are used.

-3. Feature Engineering
+4. Feature Engineering

-Technical indicators are used only as ML features, not as rule-based triggers.
+Technical indicators are used only as model features, not as trading rules.

 Computed features:

-Simple Moving Average (20-day)
+20-day Simple Moving Average (SMA)

-Rolling Standard Deviation
+Rolling Standard Deviation (STD)

-Bollinger Band Upper / Lower
+Bollinger Band Upper and Lower

 Percent_B

 Bandwidth

-No indicator thresholds are used for direct BUY/SELL decisions.
+No indicator thresholds are used for direct BUY or SELL decisions.

-4. Machine Learning Model
+5. Machine Learning Model

-Model Type: Supervised Classification
+Model Type: Supervised binary classification

 Algorithm: Random Forest Classifier

+Input Features:

+Percent_B

+Bandwidth

+SMA

+STD

-Target Variable:
+Target Definition

-1 → Price increases over the next 5 trading days
+The model predicts whether price will move up or down over the next 5 trading days.

-0 → Otherwise

-Target Construction
-Target = sign( Close[t+5] − Close[t] )
+Target = 1  if  Close[t+5] > Close[t]
+Target = 0  otherwise

-This directly satisfies the requirement to predict the next 5 trading days.
+This explicitly satisfies the requirement to predict the next 5 trading days.

-Training
+Training Protocol

-Model trained only on Nov–Dec 2025
+Model trained only on data from Nov–Dec 2025

-Model is frozen on 31 Dec 2025
+Model state is frozen on 31 Dec 2025

-Trained model is saved as trained_model.pkl
+Trained model is persisted as trained_model.pkl

-5. Trading Signal Logic (ML-Driven)
+6. Trading Signal Generation

-Signals are generated exclusively from ML probabilities:
+Trading signals are generated exclusively from ML probabilities:

-BUY: P(Up) > 0.55
+BUY: Probability(Up) > 0.55

-SELL: P(Up) < 0.45
+SELL: Probability(Up) < 0.45

-HOLD: otherwise
+HOLD: Otherwise

-There are no rule-based Bollinger thresholds in signal generation.
+There are no rule-based Bollinger thresholds in the decision logic.

-6. Backtesting Methodology
+7. Backtesting Methodology

-Chronological backtest on training window
+Chronological backtest on the training window

 No look-ahead bias

-No future data leakage
+No data leakage

-Position sizing and capital tracking fully automated
+Capital, position sizing, and P&L tracked systematically

-Metrics computed:
+Performance metrics computed:

 Total Return